Tracking experiments in machine learning

 Figure 1

-Experiment tracking, specialised for ML and in particular neural nets.
-In particular, ML experiments often have a long optimisation process and we care a lot about the whole optimisation and various metrics calculated on this.
-This is the nuts-and-bolts end of how we allow for reproducibility in AI, even while we have complicated model fitting processes and many long slow computation steps, even as the code changes through a complicated development process.
+Experiment tracking, specialized for ML and in particular neural nets.
+In particular, ML experiments often have a long optimization process, and we care a lot about the whole process and the various metrics calculated during it.
+This is the nuts-and-bolts end of how we allow for reproducibility in AI, even when we have complicated model fitting, many long, slow computation steps, and code that changes through a complicated development process.

-Neptune reviews a few options including their own product.
+Neptune reviews a few options, including its own product.

 1 DIY

-If it is just a few configuration parameters that need tracking, then we do not need to be too fancy. hydra for example, allows us to store the configuration with the output data.
-We can probably output other useful metrics too.
-But if we want to do some non-trivial analytics on our massive NN then more elaborate tools are needed, and a nice way of visualising them, and dynamically updating them… You could possibly pump them into some nice data store and a data dashboard, but at this point, most people discover they have reinvented tensorboard and switch to that.
+If it’s just a few configuration parameters that need tracking, we don’t need to be too fancy. hydra, for example, allows us to store the configuration with the output data.
+We can probably capture other useful metrics too.
+But if we want to do some non-trivial analytics on our massive NN, then we need more elaborate tools, a nice way of visualizing them, and a way to dynamically update those visualizations… We could possibly pump them into some nice data store and a data dashboard, but most people find they’ve reinvented tensorboard and switch to that.

 2 Tensorboard

-Tensorboard is a de facto debugging/tracking tool standard.
-It is easy-ish to install, hard to modify and works well enough for NN visualisations, and less well for everything else.
-It is a handy tool to have around, handy enough that I gave it its own page.
+Tensorboard is the de facto standard debugging and tracking tool.
+It’s easy-ish to install, hard to modify, and works well enough for NN visualizations, but less well for everything else.
+It’s a handy tool to have around — I gave it its own page.

-Weights & Biases is a full-featured model-training-tracking system using a third party host.
-In practice, by shunting stuff off to the cloud it is a little easier than tensorflow, and the SDK for various platforms abstracts away some boring details.
+Weights & Biases is a full-featured model-training-tracking system that uses a third-party host.
+In practice, shunting stuff off to the cloud makes things a bit easier than TensorFlow, and the SDKs for various platforms abstract away some boring details.

 Documentation is here.
-For my purposes, the most handy entry point is their Experiment Tracking.
+For my purposes, the handiest entry point is their Experiment Tracking.

 Track and visualize experiments in real time, compare baselines, and iterate quickly on ML projects